nicolasmertens/mrtns/_README.md

 ### Images

-Inside the `/images/` folder you'll find a few images included with the theme.
+Inside the `/images/` folder you'll find a few images included with the  .

 The images in the `/demo/` subfolder are used in the demo project, post and page – you delete those if you don't need them.